 Mission: To bring meditation and personal growth to a million humans.

-LiveAndDare.com is a site for mature people who feel they want to get more out of life.
+LiveAndDare.com is a site for conscious individuals who feel they want to get more out of life.
 Whether this takes the form of an interest to explore your own mind, have more well-being, grow as a person, or advance in your spiritual journey, this site is here to support you.

 It has a non-sectarian approach to meditation and spirituality, and a non-BS approach to personal growth.
 Basically, I write about three things:

 - Meditation.
 My approach is eclectic pragmatic, and open.
 Whether you are interested in meditation simply to improve your physical and mental health, or for personal development, or for spiritual transcendence, I feel these posts will speak to you.

 - Personal growth.
 A non-BS, down to earth approach to personal development.
 It is not really about empty hype or dumb self-help, but practical psychological tools to hack your mind.
 I share insights on how to deal with challenging emotions, develop inner qualities, and build a foundation for a more fulfilling life.
 What I write is inspired both by learnings from wisdom traditions and modern psychology, as well as personal experiments and observation.

 - Spirituality.
 My approach to spirituality is also non-sectarian and pragmatic.
 I’m not trying to make you believe anything nor convert you to a specific religion.
 I’ve been exposed to several teachings and practices, and my posts on this topic represent my effort to put it all together in a way that people from different backgrounds and levels of interest can relate to.
 Sometimes these posts are more “basic” and introductory, at others are more hardcore, for people focused on enlightenment.
 To make the ancient wisdom accessible and simple, without dumbing it down, is my goal.
 As a matter of principle, I keep all content I produce around this topic freely available.